webdevterri/webdevterri/README.md

 # Hello, World!
 My name is Terri.
 I go by **webdevterri**.

-I'm currently going through Scrimba's Frontend Developers Course, where I'll review HTML and CSS and learn advanced JavaScript and Reach JS.
+I'm currently going through Scrimba's Frontend Developers Course, where I'll review HTML and CSS and learn advanced JavaScript and React JS.
 I actually already finished the free JavaScript course and it was amazing.
 So amazing tha I subscribed to Scrimba Pro.
 I highly recommend it!

 I'm an idea person.  :thought_balloon:  :thought_balloon:  :thought_balloon: I have tons of ideas (notebooks filled with ideas).
 I imagine working with others remotely through Github to create tools that others will find useful and enjoy.